 For two seasons, Elliott and the 49ers continued to do what each did best — he ran for more than 4 yards a pop, and they lost more games than they won.
 The summer of 1981 portended a reversal of fortune for both the player and the team.

 The 49ers were clearly building toward something.
-Elliott, approaching 30, was hearing sad stories from
+Elliott, approaching 30, was hearing sad stories from his surgically repaired knee.
+Waived by the 49ers during training camp, he thought he might be finished.
+One day the phone rang.
+Walsh wanted him back.

 "That's the one I was waiting for," Elliott said later.
 "I'm comfortable with Coach Walsh's offense."